-We all wanted to travel, we really had hard time whole year round working may be we deserve to have a little treat for ourselves.
-However, though we really wanted to have a travel vacation, sad to say not all of us can afford to have it.
+We all wanted to travel, we really had hard time whole year round working may be we deserve to have a little treat for ourselves such as finally booking that vacation packages in Europe that we have been saving up for.

 Here are some simple travel budgeting tips that would make you lessen the expenses you will have when you travel.

 Table of Contents

 1. Plan your vacation in advance, visit airline websites for promos and discounts.